 - What are the principal hydrogeological controls on the physical movement of fugitive gas in near-surface freshwater aquifers in northeastern British Columbia?

 - What are the physical and geochemical conditions that affect fugitive gas typical of undisturbed near-surface fresh groundwater aquifers in the Montney shale-gas play?

-How will the data be collected?
+How was the data collected?

-This project is a core component of the UBC Energy and Environment Research Initiative (EERI), a field focused research program directed by Dr. Roger Beckie and Dr. Aaron Cahill at the Department of Earth, Ocean and Atmospheric Sciences.
-Additional funding is provided by Natural Resources Canada and the BC Oil and Gas Commission. http://eeri.ubc.ca.
-The project team includes scientists from University of Calgary and Simon Fraser University.
+This project was a core component of the University of British Columbia Energy and Environment Research Initiative (EERI), a field-focused research program directed by Dr. Roger Beckie and Dr. Aaron Cahill (now at Heriot Watt University) at the Department of Earth, Ocean and Atmospheric Sciences.
+Additional funding was provided by Natural Resources Canada and the BC Oil and Gas Commission.
+The project team included scientists from University of Calgary and Simon Fraser University.

 What Was Found?